Spatio-Temporal Crop Aggregation for Video Representation Learning: Experiments

 \textbf{Kinetics-400:} We present our main results on Kinetics-400~\cite{kay2017kinetics} in Table~\ref{table:kinetics}.
 Our \methodName$_\text{linear}$ with SVT backbone beats the previous state of the art (71.8\% vs. 71.5\%~\cite{feichtenhofer2021large}) and \methodName$_\text{ft}$ can even improve the accuracy of VMAE$^\text{B}_\text{ft}$, which is a strong supervised model, from 81.5\% to 81.84\%.

 Following the evaluation setup of self-supervised image representations~\cite{chen2020simple,caron2021emerging,zhou2021ibot}, we also introduce low-shot K400 video classifications by sampling 10 percent of the videos (in a class-balanced way) and training the probes only on those.
 We still test on the whole evaluation set of K400.
-This low-shot setting is more aligned with the actual usage of self-supervised models in which there is an abundant amount of unlabeled data for training via self-supervision and a small set of labeled data for fine-tuning.
+This low-shot setting is more aligned with the typical use-case of self-supervised models in which there is abundant unlabeled data for training via self-supervision and a small set of labeled data for fine-tuning.
 Results in Table~\ref{table:kinetics_lowshot} show that our method is particularly effective in this low-shot setting.
-While most other non-linear probes overfit and perform worse than the linear probes, our \methodName$_\text{ft}$ does not overfit and clearly outperforms the baselines. \\
+While most other non-linear probes overfit and perform worse than the linear probes, our \methodName$_\text{ft}$ does not overfit and clearly outperforms the baselines.